-We love to travel and our family of five, including three kids aged 7, 4, and 2, travels several times a year.
-We have traveled to Canada, the UK, Hawaii, California, and Florida, doing everything from surfing to camping to relaxing on a beach.
-We’ve ventured by plane, train, and good old fashioned road trips complete with all of the joys that come from those long car rides!
+We love to travel and our family of five, including three kids aged 9, 6, and 4, travel several times a year.
+We regularly travel to Canada, the UK, Italy, Hawaii, California, and Florida, doing everything from surfing to camping to relaxing on a beach.
+We venture by plane, train, and good old fashioned road trips, complete with all of the joys that come from 15+ hour car rides!

 Traveling with young kids is no easy task.
 It is a challenge we take on because my husband and I believe travel is *that* important and we want to not only show our kids the world, but it is the chance to see family as well.
 I am British and my husband is Canadian.